-Patents were originally developed to inspire and encourage innovation within industries, as prior to their development many innovative processes were kept secret, not allowing others to draw inspiration from them and build upon them to drive innovation forward.
+One of the reasons patents were originally developed was to inspire and encourage innovation within industries, as prior to their development many innovative processes were kept secret, not allowing others to draw inspiration from them and build upon them to drive innovation forward.

-As a company that prides itself on transparency and innovation we wanted to be able to openly share and communicate our unique production process publicly, to hopefully encourage the exploration and appreciation of speciality/roasted malts, while also inspiring future innovation within the distilling industry and championing Australian distilleries as an innovative force within the global distilling industry.
+As a company that prides itself on transparency and innovation we wanted to be able to openly share and explain our unique production process with consumers and distillers alike, to hopefully encourage further exploration and appreciation of speciality/roasted malts, while also inspiring future innovation within the distilling industry and championing Australian distilleries as an innovative force within the global distilling industry.